Jump to:

 Two Point Hospital pays homage to its predecessor via its wacky humor, but it's still very much a business sim.

-This spiritual successor to Theme Hospital (I had that on the PS1) isn’t just a great tycoon game, it’s also one of the better Mac games you can get today.
+This spiritual successor to Theme Hospital (I had that on the PS1) isn’t just a great tycoon game, it’s also one of the top Mac games you can get today.

 To build a successful hospital, you’ll need to spread your limited resources to build facilities and hire staff, who will research diseases and cure people.
 Not that any of this is serious, mind you.
 With diseases such as Jest Infections and Night Fever, as well as doctors with traits that range from hygienic to straight-up evil, Two Point Hospital celebrates the zany charm of its forerunner.